 The death of someone we love is never easy, but it can be even more challenging when someone in the family has dementia.
 It can be hard to know how and when to tell the person with dementia about a death in the family.
 This can become even harder when the person with dementia doesn’t hold onto the memory that a loved one has died.
 There can be extra distress for both a carer who may also be grieving and to the person with dementia who re-experiences the pain of the bereavement each time they are told of it.
 Even old bereavements may seem as though they have just happened.

 It’s good to think ahead about when and how to share the news of the death of a loved one.
-Suggestions on how and when to pass on news of a death to someone with dementia can be found in telling about a death.
 Using simple clear language that includes the fact that a person they loved has died helps avoid misunderstanding.
 Practical ways to help the bereaved person with dementia to understand and accept the death include speaking about the person who has died in the past tense.
 It might be helpful to give a memento that may help them to feel closer to the person who has died.
 This could be a picture, an item of clothing or a piece of furniture that might provide comfort.
-The booklet Bereavement Loss and Dementia from Cruse includes a simple pictorial guide on the journey through loss and bereavement.

 Bereavement for carers of people with dementia